Kulturland eG was founded in 2013 and was legally registered in August, 2014.

 Hof Stedebach in central Germany was an access-to-land-project 30 years ago for a young family that managed to set up a new farm with the help of friends and consumers.
 Nowadays it has 120 ha, produces milk and grains, grows vegetables for a nearby CSA and works with school classes.

-With the beginning of the 8th Year, the Kulturland Genossenschaft managed to secure 391 ha farmland in 26 projects all over the country made possible by the 1088 corporate members.
+By 2022 the Kulturland Genossenschaft managed to secure 420 ha farmland in 30 projects all over the country made possible by nearly 1200 corporate members.